magicaussie/wledger/docs/build-guide.md

 ## Path 2: The "Cheapest" Build (DIY Wiring)

 This is the classic DIY method.
-It's cheap to build, but requires the most time.
+It's *very* cheap to build, but requires the most time.
 You will cut an LED strip into 64 individual pieces and solder them all back together.

 * **Cost:** Low ($70 USD / 8x8 bin setup)
 * **Time:** High